hjhart/the_rotten_pirate/README.md

 ### Potential TODOS

-Don't bother taking the time requesting comments from the pirate bay if there is less than (some configurable amount) number of seeds
-Make sure if there are no ratings that first seeded wins (pretty sure this is already happening) Allow for import of top movies?
+* Make sure if there are no ratings that first seeded wins (pretty sure this is already happening)
+* Allow for import of top movies?
-Add more of http://www.rottentomatoes.com/help_desk/syndication_txt.php these Have a method of deleting movies (or at least whiping the database clean) I'm getting some Timeout::Errors when I'm downloading too many torrents at once.
-Can we catch those? cron jobs for getting the rake task to run.
+	* Add more of http://www.rottentomatoes.com/help_desk/syndication_txt.php these
+* Have a method of deleting movies (or at least whiping the database clean)
+* I'm getting some Timeout::Errors when I'm downloading too many torrents at once.
+Can we catch those?
+* easily configurable cron jobs for getting the rake task to run. (but when does rotten tomatoes update their feeds?)
-Don't bother to download if the quality isn't up to this rating.
+* Don't bother to download if the quality isn't up to this rating.